wildangellisa1977/FlipperHTTP/README.md

 # FlipperHTTP
 HTTP library for Flipper Zero.
 Compatible with Wifi Dev Board for Flipper Zero (ESP32S2 Dev Module).
 View the extended documentation here: https://www.jblanked.com/api/FlipperHTTP/

+Star the repository (https://github.com/jblanked/FlipperHTTP) and follow me for updates and upcoming Flipper apps.

 ## WiFi Devboard Installation
 1. Download the `flipper_http_bootloader.bin`, `flipper_http_firmware_a.bin`, and `flipper_http_partitions.bin` files.
 2. Unplug your Wifi Dev Board and connect your Flipper Zero to your computer.